 What To Include In Answers To Teamwork Interview Questions

 Qualities of a good team player include:

-- Commitment to keep everybody on the team updated on any developments related to ongoing projects and the company’s business in general
+- Communication.
+This means a commitment to keep everybody on the team updated on any developments related to ongoing projects and the company’s business in general.

 Also, if possible, use a recent example of a rewarding team experience you had.
 In addition, make sure the situation in your answer is relevant and show that your skills really add value if they hire you.